Forehead Wrinkles

 The Anatomy of the forehead

-The forehead contains several anatomical structures that influence how wrinkles develop over time.
+The forehead contains several anatomical structures that influence how wrinkles develop over time as part of the facial aging process.
 These include:

 • the frontalis muscle, which raises the eyebrows